-30. An individual that resides with me has tested positive for COVID-19.
+38. An individual that resides with me has tested positive for COVID-19.
 When can I return to the worksite?

-It is the County's policy that employees on self-quarantine due to a household exposure be off the worksite for the entire length of their self-quarantine period in accordance with the public health order applicable to Imperial County.
-You may return to work upon notifying your department that your quarantine has ended.
+It is the County's policy that employees in self-quarantine due to a household exposure should remain off the worksite for the entire length of their self-quarantine period in accordance with the latest Imperial County Public Health Order.
+You may return to work upon your notification to your department that you have completed your quarantine.
 You will not need a release from a doctor.